 2012: Congress creates the First Responder Network Authority

-The First Responder Network Authority was created as part of the Middle Class Tax Relief and Job Creation Act (PUBLIC LAW 112–96), which was signed into law on February 22, 2012.
-The law allocated 20 megahertz of spectrum and $7 billion to establish a broadband network dedicated to the nation's first responders and gave the First Responder Network Authority the mandate to build, operate, and maintain that network.
-The inaugural meeting of the FirstNet Board took place on September 25, 2012.
+The First Responder Network Authority, or FirstNet Authority, was created as part of the Middle Class Tax Relief and Job Creation Act (PUBLIC LAW 112–96), which was signed into law on Feb.
+22, 2012.
+The law allocated 20 megahertz of spectrum and $7 billion to establish a broadband network dedicated to the nation's first responders and gave the FirstNet Authority the mandate to ensure the building, deployment, and operation of the network.
+Congress also required that the network extend coverage in rural areas through buildout milestones.
+The inaugural meeting of the FirstNet Authority Board took place on Sept.
+25, 2012.

-2012: Consulting with public safety nationwide
+2012-Present: Consulting with public safety nationwide

 2016 - 2017: Forming an innovative public-private partnership

-The Act that created the First Responder Network Authority required it to engage in an open, transparent, and competitive RFP process for the deployment of the network.
-Informed by years of public safety consultation and data collection, FirstNet issued its objectives-based RFP in January of 2016.
-FirstNet awarded an innovative 25-year contract to AT&T in March 2017.
+The Act that created the FirstNet Authority required it to engage in an open, transparent, and competitive RFP process for the deployment of the network.
+Informed by years of public safety consultation and data collection, the FirstNet Authority issued its objectives-based RFP in January of 2016.
+Through a first of its kind public-private partnership, the FirstNet Authority awarded an innovative 25-year contract to AT&T in March 2017.

 2016 - 2017: Customized state buildout plans and 56 state/territory opt ins